nermine11/Amilcar/install_real_time_kernel_for_linux/README.md

 cd ~/linux
 make menuconfig
 ```
-at  General setup > Local version - append to kernel release, change CONFIG_LOCALVERSION from "v8-16k" (depends on what you have
+- At  General setup > Local version - append to kernel release, change CONFIG_LOCALVERSION from "v8-16k" (depends on what you have
 ) to "v8-16k-behai-rt-build" and save and reload

-Activate the first menu item General setup --->.
+- Activate the first menu item General setup --->.
 On the next screen, select Preemption Model (Preemptible Kernel (Low-Latency Desktop)) ---> as shown below:

 <img width="800" height="433" alt="image" src="https://github.com/user-attachments/assets/65a605ba-f10a-44a9-b416-467009d5a5b8" />